-Documents about the Mount Judea C & H Hog CAFO
+Documents related to the Mount Judea C & H Hog CAFO

 Letter to ADEQ Requesting Permit Revocation This letter sets forth the many deficiencies in the Nutrient Management Plan prepared by C&H Hog Farms as part of its CAFO Permit application.
 ADEQ Director Theresa Marks made a public commitment to stop the project if significant errors were found in the permit application or the permit issued by ADEQ.
 This letter and its attachments seeks revocation of the CAFO permit.
 It outlines those problems and misrepresentations, and cites the applicable Arkansas law.

 Attachment #1 Soil test reports from the University of Arkansas showing nutrient saturation.